What we do

 This year, CRDF Global joined the Lebanese CBRN National Commission in their efforts to re-assess chemical security management and chemical inventory practices to establish a more solid foundation for public safety and security of facilities.

 Ebola Outbreak in the DRC

 Since 2019, CRDF Global has worked closely with the National Institute of Biomedical Research (INRB), located in Kinshasa, Democratic of Congo (DRC), in renovating an existing subterranean space into a functional biorepository capable of storing a large number of biological samples safely and securely.
 Renovation efforts included electrical and plumbing installation, refurbishment of floors and ceilings to meet technical specifications, and installation of key security elements (caging, locks, etc.) to restrict access to authorized personnel.

 In 2020, CRDF Global expanded its strategic efforts in global health security with new work acquired through the U.S. Centers for Disease Control and Prevention (CDC) in the Central Asia Region, South and Southeast Asia Region, and Middle East-North African Region to enhance regional and national preparedness to prevent, detect, and respond to COVID-19 and other health threats by strengthening regional public health emergency management systems.

 Nuclear Security and Nonproliferation Workshop in Malaysia

-In partnership with the U.S. Department of State’s Partnership for Nuclear Security Program, CRDF Global conducted a nuclear security and nonproliferation workshop in Malaysia for academics, students, and researchers from universities and research institutions in Pakistan and India.
+In partnership with the U.S. Department of State’s Partnership for Nuclear Security Program, CRDF Global conducted a nuclear security and nonproliferation workshop in Malaysia for academics, students, and researchers from universities and research institutions in South Asia.